department-of-veterans-affairs/vagov-content/pages/veterans-portrait-project.md

 ---

 <div class="va-introtext">
-The images of U.S. Veterans that you see on the VA.gov homepage come from the Veterans Portrait Project, an initiative founded by retired Air Force Staff Sergeant and Aerial Combat Photojournalist Stacy Pearsall to honor her fellow Veterans through photography.
+The images of U.S. Veterans that you see on the VA.gov homepage come from the Veterans Portrait Project, an initiative started by retired Air Force Staff Sergeant and Aerial Combat Photojournalist Stacy Pearsall to honor her fellow Veterans through photography.
 </div>

 Pearsall has photographed more than 7,500 Veterans so far, and hopes to capture portraits of Veterans in every state and province the U.S. Department of Defense recruits from.
 She got the idea for the project after being injured in combat.
 “After spending hours in VA waiting rooms surrounded by Veterans from every generation and branch of service,” she says, “I was compelled to honor and thank them in the only way I know how: photography.”